avdravid/rosetta-neuron-scaling/README.md

 pip install -r requirements.txt
 ```

 The top-level `requirements.txt` covers both pipelines.
-If you only need one modality, the per-modality `language/requirements.txt` and `vision/requirements.txt` are leaner.
+If you only need one modality, the per-modality `language/requirements.txt` and `vision/requirements.txt` are more compact.
 The vision pipeline additionally depends on several external model repos — see [`vision/third_party.md`](vision/third_party.md).

 ## Quickstart